Florida business license: Requirements, costs, and steps

 2. Choose a legal business structure and register it with Sunbiz

-Here’s more info from the IRS on business structures.
-Talk to a business attorney or tax advisor for advice on the structure that fits your long-term goals.
+Here's more info from the IRS on business structures.
+Talk to a business attorney or tax advisor, such as a certified public accountant, for advice on the structure that fits your long-term goals.

-Once you’ve chosen the right structure for your business, register it with the Florida Department of State through its Division of Corporations' Sunbiz portal.
+Once you choose a structure, register your business with the Florida Department of State through the Division of Corporations Sunbiz portal.

 3. Register with the Florida Department of Revenue

-- Collects and pays sales and use tax
+- Collects sales tax: Any business collecting and remitting sales and use tax

 The process is straightforward, though, and you can complete it online through the DOR's e-Services Registration Portal.